The world is beating cervix cancer

 When women test positive for the virus they are offered a small procedure as treatment.
 The PICCSI Project screens and treats women on the same day, at a health service close to their home.
 This decreases the number of women who are lost between getting results and receiving treatment, and subsequently the number of women who develop cervix cancer long term.

-The project began in Fiji in 2018, and plans to spread to a number of other Pacific nations should funding allow.
+The project began in Fiji in 2018, with plans to expand to other Pacific nations subject to funding support.

 What we do